Finding Documents

 Selecting Attributes

-method on how to specify the attributes you would like to return by specifying an array of attributes.
+Please refer the select method on how to specify the attributes you would like to return by specifying an array of attributes.

 const documents = await Product.find({